jotaro0010/pyanisort/README.md

 There are two files that are automatically created when pyAniSort is run.
 prefNames.csv and history.csv

-As of right now they will be stored along with the log files in the python `lib/site-packages`
+These files along with the logs are stored in the following locations:
-Windows: `C:\Python33\Lib\site-packages`
+Windows: `%APPDATA%\pyAniSort`
+Linux: `~/.pyanisort`

 ### `prefNames.csv` - Prefered show names
 This file is for storing information about the show.
 This helps save time when gathering show information multiple times.